Things To Do In Shibuya

 Shibuya Station is a railway station in Tokyo, Japan.
 It’s known for its “Scramble Crossing” intersection which has been featured multiple times in movies like “Lost In Translation”.
 On average 2 million people pass through it every day making Shibuya station one of the busiest stations across Japan and possibly the world.

 Apart from being supremely functional, this metro hub also contains live music performances that take place three times daily at Hachiko Plaza outside Exit 8!
-The entire area takes on an electric atmosphere after sundown as well – with clusters of neon signs lighting up a vibrant nightscape enjoyed by locals and tourists alike.
+The entire area takes on an electric atmosphere after sundown as well – with clusters of neon signs lighting up a vibrant nightscape enjoyed by locals and travelers alike.